grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 etc.

-The code grows larger and larger and, as the concepts of product name and price are among the main concepts of the application, they tend to land everywhere.
+The code grows larger and larger and, as the concepts of product name and price are among the main concepts of the application, they tend to land in many places.

 ### Change request